srgkas/most-useful-slackbot/README.md

 ### Deploy
-k8s cluster should been created already.
+Kubernetes cluster should be created already.

 For local environment `minikube start` can be used.

 ```